 Complied - Records have been maintained, as is evidenced in this report.
 Copies of relevant reports, correspondence, data files and other supporting information is kept on file.
-An Annual Compliance Report was submitted to the Department on the 19th February 2019.

 By 1 March of each year after the commencement of the action, the person taking the action must publish a report on their website addressing compliance with the conditions of this approval over the previous 12 months, including implementation of any management plans as specified in the conditions.
 Potential or actual contraventions of the conditions of the approval must be reported to the Department in writing within 2 business days of the person taking the action becoming aware of the potential or actual contravention.

 All contraventions must also be included in the compliance report.

 Complied - This report has been prepared to comply with Condition 8 of the EPBC Approval.
-It provides details of activities undertaken between February 2019 and February 2020 (the 'reporting period').
+It provides details of activities undertaken between February 2022 and February 2023 (the 'reporting period').
 No contraventions have occurred since the approval was issued.